 My images, taken in 35mm film, are rooted in “documentary photography,” inspired by literary and philosophical frameworks, including magical realism and deconstructivism that allow me to investigate ‘truth’, identity, and certainty through fragmentation.
 Using experimental methods of photography and printing, I am able to observe and represent different versions of ‘reality’.
 My process is a physical manifestation of concepts, translated through the continuous layering of images.

-My interests in transparencies, double exposures, reflections, and layering allow me to investigate the sentimentality of connectivity shared between humans.
-From there, the photographs exist as archival, skeletal vessels for me to thread parallels between my identity and that of the environment (I/we) inhabit.
+My interest in transparencies, double exposures, reflections, and layering allows me to investigate the sentimentality of connectivity shared between humans.
+My photographs and the alternative imagery that is created through experimental processes exist as archival vessels, allowing me to create parallels between my identity and my environment.

 Christine Cortes (she/they) is a first generation Colombian-American artist based in Miami, FL.
 As a photo-based artist, they are interested in exploring alternative and non-traditional processes of image-making, image-printing, book-making, print-making, and installing images.